trohit/leetcode/trees/bst/README.md

 # Qs
 1. Why use a Bal BST over Hash ?

- i.
-Binary Search Trees are generally memory-efficient since they do not reserve more memory than they need to.
+ - Binary Search Trees are generally memory-efficient since they do not reserve more memory than they need to.

- ii.
-On the other hand, Hash tables can be a bit more demanding if we don't know the exact number of elements we want to store.
+ - On the other hand, Hash tables can be a bit more demanding if we don't know the exact number of elements we want to store.

- iii.
-In BST we can do range searches efficiently but in Hash Table we cannot do range search efficienly.
+ - In BST we can do range searches efficiently but in Hash Table we cannot do range search efficienly.

 https://www.baeldung.com/cs/hash-table-vs-balanced-binary-tree